Table 1 – International reserves - actively managed portfolios

 - MBS bonds and covered bonds are mortgage-backed bonds (bonds guaranteed by selected US agencies – MBS or covered bonds typically issued in Europe).

-- Other is the sum of the market value of gold and derivative positions. for example. positions in futures contracts. interest rate and FX swaps. etc.
+- Other is the sum of the market value of gold and derivative positions, for example, positions in futures contracts, interest rate and FX swaps, etc.